Kxuan/sighandle/README.md

 Modify Old Registers in Signal Handler
 ===================

+This is an example to set old register in signal handler.
-It can be used to fix some error. such as divide by zero(SIGFPE)、Segmention Fault(SIGSEGV) .
+It can be used to fix some unexception. such as divide by zero(SIGFPE)、Segmention Fault(SIGSEGV).

 Author
 ---
-iXuan <xuanmgr@gmail.com>
+kXuan <kxuanobj@gmail.com>

 License
 ---